 And how wet do you get?
 A reader from Plymouth, Michigan, has the answer:

-The whitewater rafting ride is great fun but beware!
+Beware!
 Rather than just getting a little wet, like Splash Mountain, we were soaked to the skin after this ride.
-It was beyond "fun getting wet," literally drenching you with buckets of water.
 Poncho sales were brisk the day we were there.

-This attraction is hugely popular on hot summer days.
-Ride Kali River Rapids before 11 a.m., after 4:30 p.m., or use Fastpass.
-You can expect to get wet and probably drenched on this ride.
-Our recommendation is to wear shorts to the park and bring along a jumbo-size trash bag or bin liner, as well as a smaller plastic bag.
-Before boarding the raft, take off your socks and punch holes in your jumbo bag for your head.
-Though you can also cut holes for your arms, you will probably stay dryer with your arms inside the bag.
+Kali River Rapids is hugely popular on hot summer days.
+Ride during the first or last hour the park is open or use FastPass+.
+Again, you’ll probably get drenched—we recommend wearing shorts to the park and bringing along a jumbo trash bag or can liner, as well as a smaller plastic bag.
+Before boarding the raft, take off your socks and punch a hole in your jumbo bag for your head.
+Though you can also cut holes for your arms, you’ll probably stay drier with your arms inside the bag.
 Use the smaller plastic bag to wrap around your shoes.
-If you are worried about mussing your hairdo, bring a third bag for your head.
+If you’re worried about mussing your ’do, bring a third bag for your head.

 A Shaker Heights, Ohio, family who adopted our garbage-bag attire discovered that staying dry on the Kali River Rapids is not without social consequences:

-I must tell you that the Disney cast members and the other people in our raft looked at us like we had just beamed down from Mars.
-Plus, we didn't cut arm holes in our trash bags because we thought we'd stay drier.
-Only problem was once we sat down we couldn't fasten our seat belts.
-The Disney person was quite put out and asked sarcastically whether we needed wetsuits and snorkels.
-After a lot of wiggling and adjusting and helping each other we finally got belted in and off we went looking like sacks of fertilizer with little heads perched on top.
-It was very embarrassing, but I must admit that we stayed nice and dry.
+Cast members and the other people in our raft looked at us like we’d just beamed down from Mars.
+(One cast member asked whether we needed wet suits and snorkels.)
+Plus, we didn’t cut arm holes in our trash bags because we thought we’d stay drier that way—problem was, once we sat down we couldn’t fasten our seat belts.
+After a lot of wiggling and adjusting and helping each other, we finally got belted in, and off we went, looking like sacks of fertilizer with little heads poking out.
+Very embarrassing, but we stayed nice and dry.

 You are guaranteed to get wet.
-Opens 30 minutes after the rest of the park.
+May open 30 minutes after the rest of the park on off-peak or cold days.
 38" minimum height requirement.
+Switching-off option provided.

 - Physical Considerations